How to Plan a Successful and Safe Event

 How will members of your team keep in contact while the event is in progress, especially while they’re on the go?
 Consider options like radios, mobile apps, etc. Double-check that all necessary equipment is present and operational before the event.
 Make sure you include security personnel, hired team members, or volunteers who will also be present.

 Consider the details of how you’ll manage the overall guest experience while the event is in progress, as well.
-Implement planning and allocate staff to ensure guests are warmly greeted, registered, and provided with assistance as needed throughout the event.
+Implement planning and allocate staff to ensure guests are warmly greeted, registered, and assisted as needed throughout the event.
 Successful events leave attendees feeling accommodated and catered to on every possible level.

 Contingency Planning

 Contingency planning isn’t just important during the budgeting phase of event planning.
-You and your team should be fully prepared to respond to the unexpected at every stage of the actual event itself.
-Some key factors to consider include but aren’t necessarily limited to:
+You and your team should be fully prepared to respond to the unexpected at every stage of the event.
+Some key factors to consider include, but aren’t limited to:

 • Weather-related issues: How will you handle unexpected inclement weather or potential weather emergencies (e.g., floods, tornadoes, or severe thunderstorms)?